AdobeDocs/workfront.en/help/manage-work/projects/updating-work-in-a-project/update-task-status.md

 ## Automatically update task status

-`Workfront` automatically updates the existing status of a task to a different status when the actions listed in the table below occur.
+Workfront automatically updates the existing status of a task to a different status when the actions listed in the table below occur.

 >[!NOTE]
 >
 >The statuses in the following table are default system statuses.
-Your `Workfront administrator` or a `group administrator` can rename the statuses in your instance of `Workfront`.
-For information about creating and managing statuses in `Workfront`, see [Create or edit a status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).
+Your Workfront administrator or a group administrator can rename the statuses in your instance of Workfront.
+For information about creating and managing statuses in Workfront, see [Create or edit a status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).

 | Action |Original Status |New Status |
 |---|---|---|